mwill20/SageVault/README.md

 ## 🚀 What is SageVault?

 SageVault is a **production-ready**, **enterprise-grade** Retrieval-Augmented Generation (RAG) platform that transforms how you explore GitHub repositories or analyze uploaded documents with AI-powered intelligence and comprehensive security controls.
+It ships with a Chroma vector store (SentenceTransformer `all-MiniLM-L6-v2`) and an optional LangChain retriever toggle for reviewers who want framework parity.

 ### 🎯 **Core Capabilities**
 - **📂 Repository Analysis**: Index and query any public GitHub repository with intelligent project detection